centerionware/vibercoder/proxy/README.md

 1.  **Deploy:** Click one of the "Deploy" buttons above and follow the instructions on the provider's website.
 You will be asked to sign in to your account (or create a new one) and give the new project a name.
 2.  **Get the URL:** After deployment is complete, the provider will give you a URL for your new proxy function (e.g., `https://my-proxy-project.vercel.app` or `https://my-proxy.workers.dev`).
-3.  **Configure VibeCode:** Copy this URL.
-Go to the **Settings** view in VibeCode, find the "Git Connection (CORS Proxy)" section, and paste your URL into the "Deployed Proxy URL" field.
+3.  **Configure AIDE:** Copy this URL.
+Go to the **Settings** view in AIDE, find the "Git Connection (CORS Proxy)" section, and paste your URL into the "Deployed Proxy URL" field.
 4.  **Save:** Click "Save All Settings".

-You are now ready to use Git inside VibeCode!
+You are now ready to use Git inside AIDE!